 Nursing Research Enterprise

-The primary goal of the nursing research enterprise is to build the infrastructure at Texas Children's Hospital to support robust clinical inquiry and advance the frontier of nursing knowledge to improve nursing care and outcomes for women and children.
+The Nursing Research Enterprise builds the infrastructure at Texas Children's to support robust clinical inquiry and advance the frontier of nursing knowledge to improve nursing care and outcomes.

 - The usability assessment of the intravenous pumps used at Texas Children’s Hospital and the Pavilion for Women